mrajashree/Documents/PingIdPConfiguration.md

 		* Protocol Settings: Click on **Configure Protocol Settings**.
 			i) Assertion Consumer Service URL:  Confirm that the Default is selected, the index is at `1` and the binding is `POST`.
 Edit the **Endpoint URL** so that it includes the server IP and port.
 The Endpoint URL should look like `http://<SERVER_IP>:8080/v1-auth/saml/acs`.
-Click on **Add** and then **Next**. ii) Allowable SAML Bindings: De-select `ARTIFACT`, but ensure that `POST` `REDIRECT` and `SOAP` are selected. iii) Signature Policy and Encryption Policy: This is depenedent on the user but is not required. iv) Summary: Click on **Done**.
+Click on **Add** and then **Next**. ii) Allowable SAML Bindings: De-select `ARTIFACT`, but ensure that `POST` `REDIRECT` and `SOAP` are selected. iii) Signature Policy and Encryption Policy: This is dependent on the user but is not required.
+			If the user selects `Always sign the SAML Assertion` in Signature Policy, then the user should select **Encrypt Entire Assertion** in the Encryption Policy. iv) Summary: Click on **Done**.

 		* Click on **Next** to move from **Protocol Settings** to **Summary**.